Back to Top

 Introduction of Shahmama Foundation

-Shahmama cooperates with all social groups and individuals that are combating for bringing peace, security, democracy and social justice in Afghanistan.
-We believe that intellectuals and educated Afghans may have significant roles in bringing changes in the situation of Afghanistan.
-Women preserve a special preference in our activities and in this mission, we serve any movement that supports women’s rights in Afghanistan.
-Meanwhile, we facilitate various opportunities for Afghan women to reflect their ideas through their books and publications.
+Shahmama collaborates with all social groups and individuals who are committed to promoting peace, security, democracy, and social justice in Afghanistan.
+We believe that intellectuals and educated individuals from Afghanistan can play a significant role in creating positive change in the country.
+Women receive special attention in our activities, and we support any movement that advocates for women’s rights in Afghanistan.
+Furthermore, we offer various opportunities for Afghan women to express their ideas through their books and publications.

-Education is a considerable issue for Shahmama and this foundation would like to facilitate preparation of educational materials for school children, illiterates and either universities by supporting Afghan former university teachers and writers in the westerns countries.
-We encourage educated and experienced Afghans abroad to become active and support Afghanistan by publishing their experience and knowledge so they could play notable roles in rebuilding their country.
-We are facilitating them to publish their knowledge and ideas.
+Education is a key focus for Shahmama.
+The foundation aims to facilitate the creation of educational materials for schoolchildren, illiterates, and university students by supporting former university professors and writers of Afghanistan’s diaspora in Western countries.
+We encourage educated and experienced Afghans living abroad to become active and contribute to Afghanistan’s rebuilding by sharing their experiences and knowledge.
+In doing so, they can play an important role in the country’s reconstruction.
+We facilitate the publication of their knowledge and ideas.

 buddah3